HusnainArif/SnoopCamp/README.md

 Database: MongoDB.

-The application was developed on Cloud9 IDE and source versioned with GIT.
+The application has all CRUD functions.
+It was developed on Cloud9 IDE and source versioned with GIT.
 The application is hosted on Heroku servers and mlab.
 SnoopCamp is a fun application that allows you to view campgrounds with a short description.
 Once you login or signup you can begin to create your  own campgrounds that includes a title, image address and short description.
 You will also be able to leave a comment or edit a campground of yours.

 **You will need to click the link below to redirect to the full live version in order to signup.